-- Sara Livesey Senior Examiner for the Part 1 FRCOphth - Garry Shuttleworth Senior Examiner for the Refraction Certificate - Robert Taylor Senior Examiner for the Part 2 FRCOphth - Bridget Hemmant Senior Examiner for the Diploma - Jeremy Prydal Senior Examiner for Certificate in Laser Refractive Surgery - Winfried Amoaku Senior Examiner for the Duke Elder Undergraduate Prize
+Sara Livesey - Senior Examiner for the Part 1 FRCOphth

+Garry Shuttleworth - Senior Examiner for the Refraction Certificate

+Robert Taylor - Senior Examiner for the Part 2 FRCOphth

+Bridget Hemmant - Senior Examiner for the Diploma

+Jeremy Prydal - Senior Examiner for Certificate in Laser Refractive Surgery

-We also appreciate the role that NHS units play in hosting clinical examinations.
+Winfried Amoaku - Senior Examiner for the Duke Elder Undergraduate Prize We also appreciate the role that NHS units play in hosting clinical examinations.
 We are grateful to: Garry Shuttleworth and David Laws and the team at Singleton Hospital in Swansea, Yvonne D'Souza and team at the Manchester Royal Eye Hospital, and Bridget Hemmant and the team at the James Paget Hospital in Great Yarmouth who all hosted examinations in 2015.

-We continue to expand the Panel of Examiners and 2015 saw an increase in appointments, including our first trainee examiners.
-We still need more examiners on the books, especially women.
+We continue our efforts to expand the Panel of Examiners and 2015 saw an increase in appointments, including our first OST examiners.
+Women are still under represented on the Panel of Examiners and we are intent on increasing the number of female examiners.

-It was a year of change for the staff of the Examinations Department.
+It was also a year of change for the staff of the Examinations Department.
 Emily Beet left after 13 years in the Examinations Department to take up the role of Director of Education at The Royal College of Emergency Medicine.
-Susannah Grant was appointed Head of Examinations, Sophie Donovan's appointment as Deputy Head of Examinations was made permanent.
+Susannah Grant was appointed Head of Examinations and Sophie Donovan's appointment as Deputy Head of Examinations was made permanent.
 They are now supported by Bethan Landeg, Amanda Sia and Imogen Armstrong.